-Algorithmic trading has become increasingly popular over the past couple of years.
-Since traders using these strategies typically generate a high number of transactions each year, they have more complex tax situations than conventional traders or investors that may only trade a couple hundred times per year.
+Cryptocurrency algorithmic trading has become increasingly popular over the past couple of years.
+Since traders using these strategies typically generate a high number of transactions each year, they have more complex tax situations than conventional traders or investors that may only trade a couple of hundred times per year.
 Fortunately, there are ways to simplify these taxes.

 The Rise of the Algorithms